codahale/veil/docs/design.md

 in addition to the public keys of both users ([[BS10]](#bs10), p.
 47).

-Again, the [`veil.sig`](#digital-signatures) signature scheme is sUF-CMA secure and the signature is created using the ephemeral secret key, which `A` does not possess.
+Again, the [`veil.sig`](#digital-signatures) signature scheme is sUF-CMA secure and the signature is created using the sender's secret key, which `A` does not possess.
 The receiver (or `A` in possession of the receiver's secret key) cannot forge signatures for new messages.
 Therefore, `veil.mres` provides authenticity in the multi-user insider setting.